astrotime/timenomad_app/collections/_posts/2020-08-19-value-of-gold-sin-the-time-of-saturn-pluto-conjunction.md

     </div>
     <div class="col-6">
       <div class="row text-photo-caption-serif">
         Meeting of Saturn and Pluto is always the moment of <b>reevaluation of currencies</b>.
 The current economical order was established just before the 1947 Saturn–Pluto conjunction.
-The value of US dollar has been pegged to the gold standard at the **rate of $35 per ounce**.
+The value of US dollar has been pegged to the gold standard at the <b>rate of $35 per ounce</b>.
       </div>
     </div>
   </div>